openlookeng/hetu-core/hetu-docs/en/preagg/overview.md

 Since the data inserted into the Cube was for `nationkey >= 5`, only queries matching this condition will utilize the Cube.
 Queries not matching the condition would continue to work but won't use the Cube.

-## Building Cube for Large dataset
+## Building Cube for Large Dataset
 One of the limitations with the current implementation is that Cube cannot be built for a larger dataset at once.
 This is due to the cluster memory limitation.
 Processing large number of rows requires more memory than cluster is configured with.
 This results in query failing with message **Query exceeded per-node user memory limit**.
-To overcome this issue, **INSERT INTO CUBE** sql support was added.
-The user has ability to build a Cube for larger data by executing multiple insert into cube statements.
+To overcome this issue, **INSERT INTO CUBE** SQL support was added.
+The user has ability to build a Cube for larger data by executing multiple insert into Cube statements.
 The insert statement accepts a where clause, and it can be used to limit the number of processed and inserted into Cube.

 This section explains the steps to build a Cube for larger dataset.